 - The Dobra turn off from the main road: 44°37’45.92″N, 21°57’34.96″E

 - The Boljetin turn off from the main road: 44°32’24.18″N, 22° 1’51.14″E

 - (Bilingual coffee table book): “Ptice Djerdapa/Birds of Djerdap” by B. Grubac, Z. Milovanovic and M. Sekler.
 Published by the National Park in 2013.

-- Serbia, the Bradt Travel Guide by Laurence Mitchell, 4th edition, 2013 (offers extensive coverage of birding sites by yours truly).
+- Serbia, the Bradt Travel Guide by Laurence Mitchell, soon to be published edition 6, 2019 (offers extensive coverage of birding sites by yours truly).

 This guideblog was written after the visit to the Iron Gates within the “Birdwatching Belgrade and the Djerdap NP” project run by the Supernatural NGO and financed by the Danube Competence Center.
 The aim of the project was to evaluate the ecotourism potential of the Serbian Danube and to offer birding as the new tourism product of the area.